Substack and Ghost are 2 of the most popular options for creators these days. Their focus is on monetizing content, mostly with memberships.

 Ghost is open-source and doesn't have content guidelines, which works pretty well for independent publishing.

-- Good search engine optimization;
+- Good search engine optimization (SEO);

-- Hundreds of integrations (including Zapier);
+- Lots of integrations (including Zapier) that work like plugins;

 - Lack of email sequences and welcome emails;

 - Self-hosting isn't intuitive (requires command-line knowledge);

 - Limited newsletter analytics (no click tracking).

 Substack was created in 2017 and is the main reason for newsletters becoming so popular again.

 In their short existence, Substack already significantly impacted media and attracted high-profile writers.
 Also, Substack uses a modern approach to blogging which combines a blog with a newsletter.